Documentation Getting Started with Sublime Merge

 The overview section is designed to show a summary of the repository.

-It contains the Locations column, the Commits column, and the Files column - each of which will be described below.
+It contains the column, the column, and the column - each of which will be described below.

 Locations